RemoteState/nodejs-ecs/README.md

 ```

 Once your stack is created and running, you can then configure CI/CD pipeline to run the
-test `npm run test` and lint, then build the docker image and push to ECR.
+test `npm run test` and lint `npm run lint`, then build the docker image and push to ECR.
 The server deployment
 will be automatically updated with the latest ECR image

 -- Happy coding  😉